-Los Cahorros is a hiking trail in the lower hills of the Sierra Nevada, Spain.
+Los Cahorros is a hiking trail in the lower hills of the Sierra Nevada, Andalusia.
 It’s located in Monachil, a small municipality just 8 Kilometers from Granada’s center and Alhambra.
 Los Cahorros gorge is a well-known destination for climbers for many years but in recent years it has become famous for this adventure yet family trail.
 It’s perfect for people looking for an Indiana Jones-like adventure.

 Los Cahorros trail

 Los Cahorros is a circular trail, that means you start and finish in the same place (near the restaurant).
 The trail is roughly 8 km long and the altitude difference is 400 m, with a maximum of more than 1100 m of altitude.

 We can divide the trail into two parts: the first 2 km through the Los Cahorros gorge and the remaining 6 km where you have to walk up and down the hill to return to the restaurant.
-Theintoamous hanging bridges, the waterfalls swimming spots and the rocks you have to crawl under are all in the first part.
+The famous hanging bridges, the waterfalls swimming spots and the rocks you have to crawl under are all in the first part.
 The second part starts at the end of the gorge and consists of a return via a high limestone rock track.

 It is considered a family hike and we saw many kids doing it apparently without problems.
 However, you should bear in mind that you will need to scramble under overhanging rocks and cross a 15 meters high and 55 meters long hanging bridge.
 There are also metal handles set into the rocks to help you past some of the most difficult parts.

 Check here full information about the trail in a printable PDF.

 Our experience & Tips on Los Cahorros trail